-The No. 1 Thing You Can Do to Improve Your Physical Therapy Experience
+The #1 Thing You Can Do to Improve Your Physical Therapy Experience

 What you can do before your very first appointment — and during physical therapy — to take control of that injury-related stress?
 First and foremost, it’s important to come prepared for physical therapy.
 And no, I’m not talking about dressing appropriately and arriving on time (or even better, 15 minutes ahead of your scheduled appointment).
 That stuff is important, of course, but there’s one thing you can do in the days leading up to your appointment that will set you up for success.

 Any guesses?
 I’m talking about starting a list.
 What kind of list?
 Well, every time that you feel pain in the affected area or notice an activity that is harder than it was pre-injury, add it to the list!
 And the more specific you are, the better.
 Here’s an example to help drive this point home: Let’s say that you’re recovering from a moderate meniscus tear and you have an appointment with your physical therapist in three days.
 Take notes on how your knee feels first thing in the morning after you’ve been off your feet.
 How does your knee react when you stand up from a chair—does it feel unstable?
 Or do you find that you need to clutch the back of the couch on your way to the bathroom?
+When do you feel the most knee pain through out your day?
 Sharing each of these details helps your physical therapist understand your limitations beyond the injury printed on your intake form.